Data augmentation in Bayesian neural networks and the cold posterior effect: METHODS

+To obtain a principled log-likelihood incorporating DA, we cannot take the standard approach of just using augmented data in a pre-existing algorithm.
+Instead, we need to build DA into the probabilistic generative model for labels.
+To do this, we take inspiration from previous work which builds functional invariance into Gaussian process (GP) priors \citep{van2018learning,kondor2008group,ginsbourger2012argumentwise,ginsbourger2013invariances}.
+The approach constructs an (exactly) invariant function $h(\cdot;\w)$ by averaging a non-invariant function $g(\cdot;\w)$ over the distribution of interest, in this case the distribution over augmentations given input $\P\bc{\x'}{\x}$

+We thus consider models in which the output class label is given by averaging the (non-invariant) neural network over a distribution of all possible augmentations for each input.
+This simultaneously ensures that the likelihood normalizes \myeqref{eq:likelihood_normalize}, the averaged output is invariant to the augmentation transformations and circumvents the need to find the ``true'' number of augmentations.
+Note that \myeqref{eq:invariance} implies the algorithm used in much non-Bayesian work, which averages the neural network output over multiple augmentation of each input \citep[e.g.][]{krizhevsky2012imagenet,he2015delving,szegedy2015going,simonyan2014very,foster2020improving}.

-In a classification setting, we have a choice as to which quantity we average, and hence at which level we enforce the invariance: at the level of logits or predictive probabilities, that is,
+In a classification setting, we have a choice as to which quantity we average: logits (equal to the neural network outputs) or predictive probabilities,

-Here $\P(\x'|\x)$ is the distribution over augmented images $\x'$ given the original image $\x$, and $f(\x'; \w)$ is the vector of logits output by the neural network for an augmented input.
-The quantity $\finv(\x; \w)$ is the invariant vector of logits given by averaging logit vectors for different augmentations of the same underlying image. $\pinv(\x; \w)$ is the invariant vector of probabilities given by averaging the predicted probabilities over the augmentations.
-Here and subsequently, we take expectations over one, $\x'_i$, or multiple, $\x'_{i; k}$, augmentations, conditioned on the underlying image, $\x_i$.
-We derive the resulting lower bounds of the log-likelihoods for both cases here, and evaluate them empirically in Sec.~\ref{sec:results}.
+where we take expectations over $\P(\x_i'|\x_i)$.
+Remember that $\f(\x_i'; \w)$ is the (vector-valued) neural network output for an augmented input, which is used as the logits in classification, so $\finv(\x_i; \w)$ is the outputs averaged over all augmentations of the same underlying image.
+Likewise, $\pinv(\x_i; \w)$ is the vector of probabilities given by averaging the predicted probabilities over augmentations.
+These quantities, $\finv(\x_i; \w)$ and $\pinv(\x_i; \w)$ are subscripted ``inv'' to denote that averaging over augmentations can give invariances in $\finv(\x_i; \w)$ and $\pinv(\x_i; \w)$ that are not present in the underlying neural network, $\f(\x_i; \w)$.